langgenius/dify/api/README.md

 1. Start the docker-compose stack

-   The backend require some middleware, including PostgreSQL, Redis, and Weaviate, which can be started together using `docker-compose`.
+   The backend requires some middleware, including PostgreSQL, Redis, and Weaviate, which can be started together using `docker-compose`.

    ```bash
    cd ../docker